Kile and LaTeX

 Kile is KDE’s LaTeX (Lay teck) editor.
 I’ve been studying math recently, to improve my ability to understand the math that is often used to describe things in neuroscience and computer science.
 That got me thinking about LaTeX and Kile, so I want to get a story started.
 I will start investigating it again and updating this story as I learn.

 I’ll use ChatGPT to help me get started.
-Computer science, setting up a high performance development environment on my desktop computer, developing a calendar with 19 19 day months, working on improving some of the KDE applications, and then writing articles about coding are my primary objectives for the next year or so.
+Computer science, setting up a high performance development environment on my desktop computer, developing a calendar with 19 19 day months, working on improving some of the KDE applications, and then, writing articles about using free and open source technology in your holistic home office are my primary objectives for the next year or so.

 LaTeX